vibedonaldsvibedonalds.com

 The Best AI APIs for Developers in 2026

-This is the Vibedonalds editorial comparison of the AI and LLM APIs worth building on in 2026 — judged for what most developers are actually doing now: wiring models into agents and apps.
-We checked each provider's own docs and how practitioners use them; we don't quote exact per-token prices because they change almost monthly, so we compare on what lasts — models, free tiers, agent fit, and lock-in.
+This is the Vibedonalds editorial comparison of the AI APIs worth building on in 2026 — across every modality a developer actually ships: text and agents, image generation, video, and music.
+We checked each provider's own docs and how practitioners use them; we don't lean on exact prices because they change almost monthly, so we compare on what lasts — models, billing shape, free tiers, and lock-in.
 One entry, AIMLAPI, is our own project, and we say so where it appears.

 What actually matters when you pick an AI API?